aech12/frontierx-front/README.md

 Front-end project for Jhely.

 I was experimenting with React 18's startTransition on the Search bar.
 Almost works perfectly except when deleting the input string quickly (keeping delete key pressed)

+I wasn't sure if I could use a CSS library like Daisyui so I didn't

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).